KiikqJzq/CallMeHome/prvicy.md

-Updated: July 7, 2022
+Updated: June 28, 2023

-Protecting your privacy is really important to Memories Widget.
-Thanks for using anniversary widget service provided by Memories Widget.
+Protecting your privacy is really important to Call Me Home.
+Thanks for using anniversary widget service provided by Call Me Home.
 Please be sure to carefully read and fully understand the following policy.
 When you using the service provided by Memories, you agree to have read and accepted all privacy policy; otherwise, please do not use the product.

 We provide this Privacy Policy to inform you of our policies and procedures regarding the collection, use and disclosure of information we receive from users of our application for mobile devices and tablet computers (the “Apps”).
 This Privacy Policy applies only to information that you provide to us through the App and site.